User Manual – Durst

 The following improvements have been implemented for the Operation Update Print Item details:

 • Saving information – as of this version, all entries made in the tab Advanced [59] of the Operation are now saved and applied correctly.
-Previously, the fields No. of Pages [60] and Rotation for Imposition [61] were ignored.
+Previously ignored fields such as No. of Pages [60] and Rotation for Imposition [61] are now fully supported and processed as expected.

 Figure 26: The tab Advanced of the Operation Update Print Item details